 This is the first program in the Great Homes and Gardens lecture series.

-Explore the legendary home of designer Tony Duquette, Dawnridge.
+Explore Dawnridge, the legendary home of designer Tony Duquette.
 Located in Beverly Hills, it is one of the most creatively designed private homes in America.
-Built in 1949 by Duquette and his wife, Elizabeth, the original structure was a modest thirty foot-square box.
+Built in 1949 by Duquette and his wife, Elizabeth, the original structure was a modest thirty-foot-square box.
 This lavishly illustrated talk features the home’s original rooms and modern reincarnation under Duquette’s successor, Hutton Wilkinson.
-Since 1999, he has breathed new life into the estate, broadening the property, adding houses of his own design, and incorporating remarkable objects designed and created by the Duquettes.
+Since 1999, Wilkinson has breathed new life into the estate, broadening the property, adding houses of his own design, and incorporating remarkable objects designed and created by the Duquettes.

 5:30-6:30 p.m. | Mansion and greenhouse open for self-guided touring.

 6-6:30 p.m. | Members-only wine and cheese reception.
 Join today!

 7:30 p.m. | Book signing.
 Tony Duquette’s Dawnridge is available in the museum shop.
 Order your copy today!

 Los Angeles native Hutton Wilkinson grew up in his father and grandfather’s architectural offices.
 At the age of eighteen, he apprenticed with great American design icon Tony Duquette.
 He became a paid assistant, eventually starting his own design firm, but always worked closely with Duquette.